Rjmoodie/yardpass-upgrade/Ideation/landing-page.md

 "Ready to Simplify Your Event Management?"

 **Subheadline:**
-"Join the waitlist and be among the first to experience YardPass."
+"Join the waitlist and be among the first to experience Liventix."

 **CTA:**
 Large, prominent button: "Get Early Access"